ABOUT THE CONFERENCE

 Vice-Presidents

-2. Kamran Aliyev, Prosecutor General of the Republic of Azerbaijan
+1. Kamran Aliyev, Prosecutor General of the Republic of Azerbaijan

-3. Lloyd Babb, Director of Public Prosecutions, Northern Territory, Australia
+2. Lloyd Babb, Director of Public Prosecutions, Northern Territory, Australia

-6. Giorgi Gogadze, Deputy Chief Prosecutor, Georgia
+5. Giorgi Gogadze, Deputy Chief Prosecutor and National Member of Georgia at Eurojust

 7. Kathleen Roussel, Former Director of Public Prosecutions and Deputy Attorney General, Canada